Common questions about drones

 How old should a drone pilot be? - While drones are often marketed and sold as toys, even the smallest of drones require the person flying the drone to be able to manipulate controls while at the same time making decisions about where to maneuver the drone, and being ready to quickly take actions to avoid accidents.
 Common sense, rather than rules or regulations, should be your guide.
 If your child can ride a bike in traffic or use a computer or mobile device without supervision, they are also likely able to safely fly a drone.

 Does every drone have a different number? - The FAA drone registration process allows an owner to use the same registration number for every drone that weighs between 0.55 and 55 pounds.
+Drones weighing more than 55 pounds would have a unique registration number.

 Do I need any special training before I can fly a drone? - The FAA does not have any training requirements for drone pilots.
 Whether you are flying a drone for fun or for business, it is up to the person flying the drone to make the effort to learn how to fly a drone safely and well.